-The key assumptions concerning the future, and other material adjustment to the carrying amounts of assets and liabilities within the next financial year, are discussed
+The key assumptions concerning the future, and other key sources of estimation uncertainty at the balance sheet date, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, are discussed below.

-The syndicate's principal estimate is the provision for significant estimates are written and earned gross premiums, outwards reinsurance premium ceded and earned, acquisition costs and the valuation of investments.
+The syndicate's principal estimate is the provision for claims outstanding, including claims that have been incurred at the reporting date but have not yet been reported ("IBNR"), and the related reinsurers' share.
+Other significant estimates are written and earned gross premiums, outwards reinsurance premium ceded and earned, acquisition costs and the valuation of investments.